What is Art Club?

 We meet every other week on Thursdays, 3:30 - 4:30 in room 203.

-Updated 8/29/22
+Updated 10/21/25

 What is Student Council?

 Student Council is an educational instrument designed to provide actual learning experiences in leadership and opportunities for practice in the qualities of good citizenship necessary for the effective membership in a democratic society.
+Student Council is responsible for Homecoming, Red Cross Bloodmobiles, the holiday canned food drive, pep rallies, spirit weeks and potentially other activities.
+Student Council holds elections for upperclassmen in May and incoming freshmen in the fall.

 Are there dues?

-Yes. $10
+Yes. $5

 Who are the Advisers?